HughG/impact-estimation-toy/docs/implementation-plan.md

 - [ ] Command or memento-based change tracking around the model service.
 - [ ] Scope: cell edits, row/column add/remove, rename, unit changes, and reorders.
 - [ ] Integrate with UI: menu items and shortcuts (Ctrl+Z / Ctrl+Y).
-- [ ] Persist undo stack?
-Likely no — stack resets on file load/new.
+- [ ] Undo stack depth limit (100 steps).

-Open Question: Depth limit and memory policy for history?
-Default: 100 steps.
+- [ ] Undo stack persists in memory across save, or re-load of same file, but reset when a new file is created, or a different file is loaded.

 ## Stage 6 — Validation, Formatting, and Units